“The Young King of the Black Isles” by Maxfield Parrish

 “The Young King of the Black Isles”

-In this piece, Parrish depicts a sultan brought to tears after hearing the sad story of a young king.
-He illustrated the Arabian Nights early on in his career and it garnered him much respectability in the art and literary worlds.
-This book was one of the first commissioned works in which prints of Parrish’s illustrations became available for purchase.
+He illustrated the Arabian Nights early in his career and it garnered him much respectability in the art and literary worlds.
+This book was one of the first commissioned works in which lithograph prints of Parrish’s illustrations became available for purchase.
 The earliest lithograph of “The Young King of the Black Isles” for public purchase dates to 1910.
-These lithograph prints made his art much more accessible to a wider audience.
-His unique method of glazing made his pieces more luminous and added to the fantastical nature of his illustrations.
+These prints made his art more easily accessible to a wider audience.
+Parrish’s unique method of glazing made his pieces more luminous and added to the fantastical nature of his illustrations.

 As an interesting note, the 1995 album cover to Enya’s ‘Memory of Trees’ is based on this painting.
 Parrish’s works are still widely known and referenced in pop culture today.